Game Programmer

 One Particle, End-to-End

 Before any systems existed, I proved the full pipeline end-to-end with a single hardcoded particle.
 The first non-obvious discovery: sprite size must be written directly into mySize on the instance data every frame — transform matrix scale has no effect on sprites.
-Getting this right on one particle meant everything built after it stood on a correct foundation.

 float size = 1.f;